Restaurant Waitlist Management: Best Practices for 2026

 Skip the app download requirement

 Requiring app downloads creates friction that causes guests to give up.
 Many people won't bother, and those who try might abandon the process halfway through.
-Browser-based check-in removes that barrier entirely since guests just tap a link and enter their information.
+Browser-based check-in removes that barrier entirely: guests just tap a link and enter their information.

 Speed up walk-in intake without extra staff

-Tip: Place QR codes at multiple spots around your entrance, including the host stand, waiting area, and even outside the door.
+Tip: Place QR codes in multiple spots around your entrance, including the host stand, waiting area, and outside the door.
 Guests can join the queue from wherever they're standing without crowding one location.

 Every shift generates information about how your restaurant operates.
-The restaurants that review this data make better decisions about staffing, pacing, and long-term planning.
+Reviewing this data helps you make better decisions about staffing, pacing, and long-term planning.
+Our analytics feature surfaces these patterns automatically so you're not digging through spreadsheets after every shift.

 Track no-shows and walk-aways